bruceravel/synchrotron_pop_up_book/materials.md

    to hold the book together nicely, but not so sticky that you cannot recover from something affixed incorrectly.
 The folds in the papercraft components of the book have been sized for this tape.
    Although any tape can be used, this stuff is well worth the cost.
+One roll is sufficient for two books.

  * Clear book tape:
    [3M 1.5" See-Through Book Repair Tape](http://www.amazon.com/gp/product/B00006IF5Q)